Businessman sitting at a desk, writing, with images behind, representing the idea Should Your Business Book Be a Memoir

 Memoir as Foundation — Bruce Kyrsiak’s Make Your Best Life

-Bruce’s journey wasn’t just context; it was the content.
-Through his career highs and lows, he guided readers toward a life of purpose and balance.
+Bruce’s journey to multiple boardrooms wasn’t just context.
+Instead, it was the content.
+Using his career highs and lows, he guided readers toward a life of purpose and balance.
 His business lessons emerged naturally from lived experience.

 Lesson: When your personal transformation is the framework, memoir becomes your book’s strongest structure.